-And when you’re in a perpetual state of overwhelm and anxiety, your mental and physical health suffers.
-Chronic stress has a host of negative consequences: it can compromise your immune system, cause digestive issues, impair your sleep, and contribute to serious health concerns like high blood pressure, diabetes, and depression.
+And when you’re in a perpetual state of being overwhelmed and anxious, your mental and physical health suffer.
+Chronic stress has a host of negative consequences: It can compromise your immune system, cause digestive issues, impair your sleep, and contribute to serious health concerns like high blood pressure, diabetes, and depression.

 The Fix: Start saying no to plans and projects for which you don’t have the time or bandwidth.
-And try to prioritize your favorite relaxing, healthy habits, whether that means taking a walk with your dog or reading in bed.
+And try to prioritize your favorite relaxing, healthy habits, whether that means; it can be anything from taking a walk with your dog or reading in bed.